skojaku/adv-net-sci/docs/lecture-note/m06-centrality/what-to-learn.md

+# Module 6: Centrality

-# What to learn in this module
+## What to learn in this module

 In this module, we will learn centrality, one of the most widely-used yet controversial techniques in network analysis.
 We will learn:
 - What is centrality in networks?